-When can I go back to work after breast implant replacement surgery?
+When can I go back to work after breast implant exchange surgery?

-Most patient can return to work within 24-48 hours after surgery as long as they have a job where no heavy lifting or strenuous activity is required.
-If you need a breast lift, or if you have a capsular contracture, the recovery period is usually 5-7 days.
+Most patients can return to work within 24-48 hours after surgery as long as they have a job where no heavy lifting or strenuous activity is required.

-Do I get more scars with breast implant replacement surgery?
+Do I get more scars when my implants are replaced?

 No. In most cases, the exchange can be performed though the same incision as the original surgery, so you don’t get any new scars.